 The other levels - in the same vein - just take off the letters (e.g. C/B/A)

 A bit more about the course and the lessons

 Students will develop the four skills they have known at GCSE to the levels required to deal with adult themes, where they will need to reflect complex ideas and shades of opinion and to tailor their language to the situation in which they are using it.
 This will be achieved through a wide range of activities encompassing a variety of styles and registers.
-Full use will be made of the school’s access to a wide range of media (via satellite, the Internet, periodicals and films) to provide the broadest possible range of exposure to the language used by native speakers.
+Full use will be made of the school’s access to a wide range of media to provide the broadest possible range of exposure to the language used by native speakers.
 All the time they will be encouraged to use the spoken language as their means of communication.
 To encourage this, additional support will be provided outside timetabled lessons by a foreign language assistant.
 The Learning Resource Centre will be stocked for research and reading for pleasure, as well as offering Internet access, while the language lab offers facilities for self-study.

 At the heart of the IB is the idea of encouraging an awareness and appreciation of other peoples, their cultures and perspectives.
 In Modern Languages we want to help achieve this by taking each student to a country where their language is spoken at least once during the course, and we organise a successful work experience trip each year to help students combine their linguistic skills with the opportunity to gain business experience.
 The Modern Languages Department also runs a range of Key Stage 5 cultural trips (to from local ones to the theatre, to those to China, Japan and Russia), and exchanges with schools in France, Germany, Italy and Spain.